NECA keeps on rolling out the retro videogame figures. Their latest offerings are two Sylvesters Stallone: one for Rambo, and one for Rocky.

 And then there's the paint.
 The Rocky figures were

 famous for NECA using minorly translucent plastic for all the exposed skin, giving them a more realistic look than any other figures before.
 Well, since this is based on an 8-bit videogame, "realistic" is not the goal - the skin is painted with a fairly normal, tannish color, and then the shadows on his body are painted in a solid brown with hard edges.
 Looking at the actual sprites from the game, he should also have some yellow highlights, but this is nice.
 And at a glance, looks much more "normal" than Batman did.
-If we're going to be really picky, the blue stripes on his trunks should have red stripes next to them, not blue, and NECA could have put the tiny white stars down the sides (they're visible in the training levels), but that's not to say he looks bad the way he is.
+If we're going to be really picky, the blue stripes on his trunks should have red stripes next to them, not white, and NECA could have put the tiny white stars down the sides (they're visible in the training levels), but that's not to say he looks bad the way he is.

 Rocky also bucks the trend of these 8-bit figures by coming with an accessory the normal figures didn't: in honor of the videogame's start screen (a digitized version of the Rocky IV poster), he comes with a plastic American flag to drape over his shoulders!
 Being plastic (flexible plastic, but plastic nonetheless), it only fits in one pose, but it's still a cool piece.
 To prevent any unwanted paint rub in the package, Rocky's wearing a clear plastic cape - it looks like he just came from getting a haircut.